Home

 ACH payments for recurring bills

-The ACH network is often used for monthly recurring bill payments.
+The ACH network is often used to pay bills, especially monthly recurring bills.
 Many vendors prefer this method because the processing cost is lower than credit cards and faster than waiting for paper checks.
 Examples of the types of bills you may already be paying with ACH payments include:

 • Credit card monthly payments